PragmaticFlow/NBomber/README.md

 }
 ```

-**Step** is a basic element which will be executed and measured.
-You can use:
+**Step** is a basic element(you can think of Step like a function) which will be executed and measured.
+NBomber provides 3 type of steps:
 - Request - to model Request-response pattern.
+You can use Request step to simulate testing of database, HTTP server and etc.
 - Listener - to model Pub/Sub pattern.
+You can use Listener step to simulate testing of WebSockets, SSE, RabbitMq, Kafka and etc. Usually for testing Pub/Sub you need a trigger and listener.
+The trigger will trigger some action and then listener will listen on correspond updates.
- - Pause - to model pause in your test flow.
+- Pause - to model pause.

+This is how simple Request step could be defined:
 ```csharp
 // C# example of simple Request step var reqStep = Step.CreateRequest(name: "simple step", execute: req => Task.FromResult(Response.Ok()))